-18400 N. 51st Avenue | Glendale, Arizona 85308 (602) 467-5100 Rob Archer, Program Facilitator
+18400 N. 51st Avenue | Glendale, Arizona 85308 (602) 467-5100 Michelle Medved, Program Facilitator

-Crossroads is an alternative educational program for students in 7th through 12th grade who have been long-term suspended.
+Crossroads is an alternative for those students who choose (10th through 12th grade) to participate in an educational environment that is different from a traditional setting and for those students in 7th through 12th who have been long-term suspended.
 The smaller class size allows an opportunity for state certified teachers to incorporate technology, implement project-based learning, create individualized lesson plans and teach to multiple learning styles in order to prepare students to be successful.